New Xbox Adaptive Controller aims to help gamers with disabilities

 “In the U.S. we estimate that 14% of Xbox One gamers have a temporary mobility limitation and that 8% of gamers have a permanent mobility limitation," Navin Kumar, director of product marketing for Xbox accessories.
 "We felt like we needed to do more for this audience.”

-An exact release date was not immediately revealed but Microsoft says it will be out later this year.
+An exact release date was not immediately revealed.
+Microsoft says it will be out later this year, though given that some of the accessories the company has partnered to create for the controller are slated to be released next month it is possible that the wait for Adaptive Controller won't be too long.

 "To be able to build a controller that is directly helping improve people's lives and to get the feedback from people, to see them just do something that they didn't think was possible... has been, really, a special experience for us," says Kumar.